j5oh/synackAPI/README.md

 ```

 # Console command
 Once installed as a python module, you can use `synack` as a console command, specifying the name of a script in the `tools` directory.
 For example, to find the current target, you can run `synack currentTarget`.
+A CLI is available which wraps around most of the `synack` class functions, if you run `synack cli`.

 ## synack()
 This method creates an object that can be used to interact with the LP/LP+ platform.